-- They are above eighteen;
+- are above the age of 18;

-- They will observe all the necessary safety practices for their particular service and follow all the directions of an escort (for example, a request for a shower);
+- will observe all the necessary safety practices for their particular service and follow all the directions of an escort (for example, a request for a shower);

-- They will not object or become violent if an escort ends their session or refuses to perform a service or accommodate a particular request; and
+- will not object or become violent if an escort ends their session or refuses to perform a service or accommodate a particular request; and

-- The client is not suffering from a sexually transmitted infection at the time of engaging the escort.
+- are not suffering from a sexually transmitted infection at the time of engaging the escort.

 2. Description of Services